 While there are some situations in which no warning signs are present prior to a suicide attempt or suicide death, most often an individual does exhibit some clues or warning signs that they are struggling with suicidal ideation.
 As such, it is important to be aware of the warning signs of suicide so that appropriate help can be given.

-Warning Signs of Acute Risk:
+Warning Signs of Immediate Risk:

 - Threatening to hurt or kill self, or talking of wanting to hurt or kill self

 - Looking for ways to kill self by seeking access to firearms, available pills, or other means